 Samsung Gear S4 release date and price

 When the next Gear smartwatch launches, it will probably cost a lot.
-The Samsung Gear S3 started at $349/£349 (around AU$475) and we’ll likely see a similar price for the new model, especially as it will probably be positioned to compete with the Apple Watch 3.
+The Samsung Gear S3 started at $349/£349 (around AU$475) and we’ll likely see a similar price for the new model, especially as it will be positioned to compete with the Apple Watch 3 and Apple Watch 4.